 The main FIG seminar

-At the heart of each FIG is an excellent instructor who develops and leads a class exclusively for the 20 students in that FIG. This instructor has specifically requested to lead a FIG because they really want to work with first-year students.
-This seminar may include outside-the-classroom experiences such as field trips, study sessions, themed meals, or other group activities.
+At the heart of each FIG is an excellent instructor who develops and leads a class exclusively for the 20 students in that FIG. This seminar may include outside-the-classroom experiences such as field trips, study sessions, themed meals, or other group activities.

 As an example, we’ll use a recurring FIG called “Rainforests and Coral Reefs.”
 The main seminar in “Rainforests and Coral Reefs” is a class by the same name, based in the Botany Department.
 It has a course number of BOTANY 265 and counts for 3 credits.